 Unfortunately, the high temperatures in this process tend to affect the oils of the coffee, resulting in an additional loss of flavor.
 Also, it often produces too fine of a powder.
 In order to make the consistency acceptable for consumers, grains must be fused together with additional processing that involves steam.

 Instant coffee was invented in 1890 by New Zealander David Strang.
 He marketed his instant coffee as "Strang's Coffee" and called his patented instant coffee process the "Dry Hot-Air" process.

-Later, in 1910, English chemist George Constant Louis Washington developed another process for making instant coffee while living in Guatemala.
-An avid coffee-drinker, he noticed a powdery buildup on the spout of his favorite silver coffee pot.
+In 1910, English chemist George Constant Louis Washington developed another process for making instant coffee while living in Guatemala.
+An avid coffee drinker, he noticed a powdery buildup on the spout of his favorite silver coffee pot.
 That prompted his curiosity and further experimentation followed.
-He eventually produced a dried coffee crystal much like we still have today.
-His brand was called Red E Coffee.
+He eventually produced a dried coffee crystal much like what we have today.
+His brand was called "Red E Coffee."